gskleres/FruityMod-StS/README.md

 9. Your modded version of **Slay The Spire** can now be launched by double-clicking on `ModTheSpire.jar`
 10. This will open a mod select menu where you need to make sure that both `BaseMod` and `FruityMod` are checked before clicking **play**

+Here is a great video showing how to install mods, by Xterminator: https://www.youtube.com/watch?v=r2m2aL1eEjw

 ## Credits / Acknowledgements ##
 1. Fruitstrike (https://github.com/gskleres) for game design, project management, and being a hype train
 2. ColdRain451 (https://github.com/dvalldejuli) for a ton of card implementations and getting the code base started